sarahcolbert/gsemGWAS/README.md

 * an "outerr" directory
 * a "code" directory
 * a "results" directory
+  * a subdirectory for each factor if you wish to run multiple, for example: "results/F1_sumstats", "results/F2_sumstats", etc.

+You should also make sure to check what your objects are saved as, so that they are compatible with these scripts.
+For example, these summary statistics are saved as sumstats and the covariance matrix is saved as LDSCoutput.

 ### Part 1: Splitting up the summary statistics